 2. Pulls In Real-time Data For You

 Every integration has its own dedicated marketing dashboard that pulls real-time metrics from that platform.
-So you have a Facebook Ads Dashboard for Facebook Ads, a Web Analytics Dashboard for your Google Analytics, and so forth.
+So you have a Facebook Ads dashboard and Facebook Ads report template for PPC Ads, a Web Analytics Dashboard for your Google Analytics, and so forth.
 For every client.

 No more copying and pasting data.
 No more cell errors or Vlookups that stop working.
 The platform does the heavy data lifting, so all your team needs to do is analyze and optimize.